WIFT-AT Telefilm Talent to Watch Program

 - be Canadian citizens, within the definition of the Citizenship Act, or permanent residents within the definition of the Immigration and Refugee Protection Act;

-Furthermore, they cannot have previously held the same key position on a feature film (75 minutes or longer)
+they must not have previously held the same key position on a feature film.

 To be eligible, a project must: